AdhamMahmoud1/Student_affairs_Website/README.md

 1. Open a web browser and navigate to `http://localhost:8000`.
 2. Click on the "Log In" button in the navigation bar.
 3. Enter the provided login credentials (username: admin, password: *********) and click "Log In".
-4. Explore the different sections like events, news, and support services.
+4. Explore the different pages like home, about, and student related pages.
-5. Perform administrative actions such as creating events, managing content, and accessing reports.
+5. Perform administrative actions such as add new student, displaying all students, updating info of selected student, and assign department to student .

 Note: As a regular user, you will have limited access to certain features and administrative functionalities.